A stableness of resistance model for nonresponse adjustment with callback data: Inverse probability weighted and outcome regression-based estimation

 Note that \eqref{ipw1.1}--\eqref{esti:ipw1} are unbiased estimating equations for $(\alpha_1,\alpha_2,\gamma,\mu)$ in model

 and \eqref{reg1.1}--\eqref{esti:reg1} are unbiased estimating equations for $(\beta,\alpha_1,\gamma,\mu)$ in model

 As a consequence, consistency and asymptotic normality of $(\hat\alpha_{1,\ipw},\hat\alpha_{2,\ipw},\hat\gamma_\ipw,\hat\mu_\ipw)$ in model $\M_\ipw$ and of $(\hat\beta, \hat\alpha_{1,\reg}, \hat\gamma_\reg,\hat\mu_\reg)$ in model $\M_\reg$ can be established under standard regularity conditions \citep[see e.g.,][]{newey1994large} by following the theory of estimating equations, which we will not replicate here.
 The choice of user-specified functions $V_1(X),V_2(X),U(X,Y)$ depends on the working models and influences the efficiency of the estimators.
-In principle, the optimal choice can be obtained by deriving the efficient influence function for the nuisance parameters in models $\M_\ipw$ and $\M_\reg$, respectively; however, the potential prize of attempting to attain local efficiency for nuisance parameters may not always be worth the chase because it depends on correct modeling of additional components of the joint distribution beyond the working models, and as pointed out by \cite{stephens2014locally} such additional modeling efforts seldom deliver the anticipated efficiency gain.
+In principle, the optimal choice can be obtained by deriving the efficient influence function for the nuisance parameters in models $\M_\ipw$ and $\M_\reg$, respectively.
+However, the potential prize of attempting to attain local efficiency for nuisance parameters may not always be worth the chase because it depends on correct modeling of additional components of the joint distribution beyond the working models, and as pointed out by \cite{stephens2014locally} such additional modeling efforts seldom deliver the anticipated efficiency gain.
 Besides, consistency of the estimators is undermined if the required working models are incorrect.
-Therefore, we next construct a doubly robust and locally efficient estimator based on a possibly inefficient estimator of the nuisance parameters.
+Therefore, we next propose a doubly robust and locally efficient approach.